∎ FAQ ( major wip sorry ) ∎

 Q: what is a "game journal"?

-A: it's a collection of game reviews ( sometimes more ) with an emphasis on my personal experiences & thoughts for each entry. the point is that this is not supposed to be authoritative -- it's a place to gather my feelings on as many video games as i can.
+A: it's a collection of writings about games with an emphasis on my personal experiences & thoughts for each entry. the big point is that this is not supposed to be authoritative.

 Q: why'd you want to make this?